nkale882/AI_Powered_Smart_Waste_Monitoring/README.md

 # Code_Mystics
-# 🧠 AI Waste Management System
+# 🧠 AI Waste Monitoring System

 This project is a smart waste management web application designed to help municipal administrators monitor and manage garbage and spill detection tasks using AI-powered CCTV cameras.
 The system automates the process of detection, reporting, crew assignment, and real-time monitoring.